Henry Cator OBE DL FRICS

 TECHNICAL STEERING GROUP

-The Technical Steering Group is chaired by Steve Moncaster, Supply Demand Strategy Manager at Anglian Water.
+The Technical Steering Group (TSG) is chaired by Steve Moncaster, Supply Demand Strategy Manager at Anglian Water.
 The group includes technical representatives from all the water companies in the region, agriculture, the environment and energy as well as regulatory bodies.
 The core team of WRE contractors are also represented at the TSG meetings.